Special Forces Group (Belgium): Functional training

 This 5-week training program teaches candidates to independently negotiate mountainous terrain on rocks, snow, and ice.
-They are taught to make trails to support combat units as well as assist in crossings.
+They are trained to make trails to support combat units and to assist with crossings.
 They are technical advisors on missions in mountainous environments.
-Three weeks of training take place at the Commando training centre (CE Cdo) and two weeks take place in Chamonix, France;
+Three weeks of training take place at the Commando training center (CE Cdo), and two weeks at Chamonix, France.

 Training as an Operator of the Special Forces is an ongoing process.
-Operators are always involved with the maintenance of their skills and the development of new ones.
-This is a fundamental part of an operators life.
+Operators are always involved in maintaining their skills and developing new ones.
+This is a fundamental part of an operator's life.

-In real situations, the Special Forces have to perform reconnaissance and surveillance missions in small groups deep into enemy territory, enact small offensive actions to arrest or free people, or to sabotage or impound materials.
-They are also trained to gain intelligence disguised as a civilian.
+In real situations, the Special Forces have to perform reconnaissance and surveillance missions in small groups deep into enemy territory, conduct small-scale offensive actions to arrest or free people, or sabotage or impound materials.
+They are also trained to gain intelligence disguised as civilians.

 Capabilities

 Ground mobility capabilities

 Basic capabilities for all operators regardless of insertion specialty:

 Capable of navigating and operating on foot as well as on vehicles in all kinds of terrain (desert, jungle, arctic, mountains).